neuefische/web-exercises/sessions/js-modern-syntax/destructuring-arrays/README.md

 # Destructuring Arrays

-In this Codesandbox, you will destructure arrays.
+In this Codesandbox you will destructure arrays.

 The exact task can be found in the respective exercises in the [index.js](./index.js) file.